English Glob – Aggregated weblog

 On the second screenshot below you will se how 2880 x 1800 is scaled down (and still blurred down) to 1920 x 1200 if you change your mac display settings to the highest scaled resolution.
 This solution makes your windows look a tiny little bit better but it also makes your mac apps look less sharp (because they are now scaled too!
 Remember, you are no longer running in “Best for Retina display” mode!)

-a52 ac3 advertising apache apple b2evolution blogs codec debian development france google gtd hardware howto humour ipod «ipod touch» links linux mac «mac mini» «mac os x» marketing mobility mouse osx performance php quote review sata seo software sound ssd stats «steve jobs» success surround technologies terminal tools travel twitter upgrade usa windows wireless www
+a52 ac3 advertising apache apple b2evolution blogs codec debian development france google gtd hardware howto humour iphone ipod «ipod touch» links linux mac «mac mini» «mac os x» marketing mobility mouse osx performance php quote review sata seo software sound ssd stats «steve jobs» success surround technologies terminal tools travel twitter upgrade usa windows www